RobertTheMagnificent/ccarps-world-framework/Armor_Table.md

 # Armor #
-Armor resistance tables should only be used for creation of armor items, armor in use should include resistance numbers as attributes of the item itself as determined by the table.
-This will allow for Gm's and players to implement advanced mechanics like wear and tear to equipment.
-Example: A woven leather shirt that has an initial armor value of BL0,SL6,PI2,BA1,MA4; after a serious battle where the shirt has absorbed several hits one could divide the damage absorbed by the mass of teh item and reduce the armor values by such a result.
-(Disclamer there is no expectation for anyone to use this example in actual game play this is an example of a "house rule" only.)
+Armor Resistance Tables are used for creation of armor items.
+Armor in use should include the resistence numbers as attributes of the item itself, as deterimed by the tables below.
+This allows for Game Master and players to implement advanced mechanics, like wear and tear, to equipment.
 							Resistance Modifier Types
 	Material Modifier		Bludgeoning	Slashing	Piercing	Ballistic	Mass
 	----------------------------------------------------------------------------